-Swiss Basel III Capital and Liquidity Calculations
+Swiss Basel III Capital & Liquidity Calculations Overview

 AxiomSL provides all of the calculations and reporting functionality financial firms need to comply with the capital and liquidity requirements of the Swiss interpretation of Basel III.
 Its transparent solution enables users to clearly see how the rules of the Swiss National Bank (SNB) and Swiss Financial Market Supervisory Authority (FINMA) have been applied.